Ybor City Cigar Festival

 Women in swimsuits are in a large cigar box for the La Verbena del Tabaco Festival.
 The woman holding the cigar is Rose Esperante Figueredo, the grandmother of Lisa Figueredo, owner and publisher of Cigar City Magazine.

-Mayor Robert Chancey requested all businesses and schools close for the parade featuring dozens of floats, some of which appeared in the Gasparilla Parade a few weeks earlier.
-A delegation of Cuban naval ships, including the Cuban Presidential Yacht, also participated in the event.
+Mayor Robert Chancey requested the closure of businesses and schools for the parade, which featured dozens of floats, some of which had previously appeared in the Gasparilla Parade.
+The event also welcomed a delegation of Cuban naval ships, including the Cuban Presidential Yacht.

 La Verbena Del Tobacco float